 The course assessment has two components:

-- Each written assignment will contain two questions, one focused on knowledge of concepts/theory studied in the preceding block(s), and one on the application of those concepts/theory.
+- Three written assignments.
+Each assignment will contain two questions, one focused on knowledge of concepts/theory studied in the preceding block(s), and one on the application of those concepts/theory.
 The mark for each assignment counts as 20% of the overall mark (a total of 60% of the overall mark).

 The assignments will be made available through Blackboard after classes #4 (covering block I and II) , 8 (about block III), and 11 (about block IV).
 The answers must be submitted one week later via Blackboard.

-- The written final examination weighs 40% of the overall mark.
+- A written final examination (40% of the overall mark).

 In order to pass the course, students must obtain an overall mark of “5.50” (=6) or higher.
 An exam re-sit is possible only for element (2), and only if the student received an overall mark for the course of “5.49” (=5) or lower.

 The course is an integrated whole.
 The final examination and the assignments must be completed in the same academic year.
 No partial marks can be carried over into following years.